 - 1. SAS format library (FMTLIB) created from the IQFMT program. - 2.
 The discharge-level file that was created with the IQSAS1 program. - 3.
 The SAS dataset with summary records that was created with the IQSASP2 program. - 4.
-A text file (COVIQP30.TXT) containing regression coefficients from a regression that was run on a reference SID dataset.
+A text file containing regression coefficients from a regression that was run on a reference SID dataset.
 These coefficients will be used in the risk adjustment process.
-This file is provided to you as part of the IQI module.
+Two files are provided as part of the IQI module.
+If Present on Admission data is available, specify file CVIQP31A.TXT.
+Otherwise, specify file COVIQP31.TXT.
 The text file does not need to be converted to a SAS file for use with the software. - 5.
-A text file (MSXIQP30.TXT) containing three arrays for use in the smoothing process.
+A text file containing three arrays for use in the smoothing process.
 The arrays contain noise estimates, signal estimates, and mean area rates for each IQI.
-This file is provided to you as part of the IQI module.
-The text file does not need to be converted to a SAS file for use with the software
+Two files are provided as part of the IQI module.
+If Present on Admission data is available, specify file MXIQP31A.TXT.
+Otherwise, specify file MSXIQP31.TXT.
+The text file does not need to be converted to a SAS file for use with the software.

-- A SAS dataset with an overall summary record and with provider-level summary records that contain the three types of indicator rates, along with the components of the initial raw rates.
-Specifically, the file contains the observed rates (OPIQxx variables), the risk-adjusted rates (RPIQxx variables), the smoothed rates (SPIQxx variables), the expected rates (EPIQxx variables), the counts of outcomes that formed the numerators of the observed rates (TPIQxx variables), and the hospital discharge totals that formed the denominators of the observed rates (PPIQxx variables). - 2.
+- 1. A SAS dataset with an overall summary record and with provider-level summary records that contain the three types of indicator rates, along with the components of the initial raw rates.
+Specifically, the file contains the observed rates (OPIQxx variables), the risk-adjusted rates (RPIQxx variables), the smoothed rates (SPIQxx variables), the expected rates (EPIQxx variables), the counts of outcomes that formed the numerators of the observed rates (TPIQxx variables), and the hospital discharge totals that formed the denominators of the observed rates (PPIQxx variables).
+When stratifications other than hospital are selected, the RPIQxx variables and their confidence intervals are observed/expected ratios to avoid confounding with risk adjustment variables. - 2.
+A SAS dataset with one record per discharge with predicted rate for each indicator (DPIQxx). - 3.
 An optional ASCII (comma delimited) text file that the user can then import into a spreadsheet.
 This text file contains the same information as the SAS output dataset.
-The text file will contain the OPIQxx observed rates and their TPIQxx and PPIQxx numerator and denominator components, the RPIQxx risk-adjusted rates, the SPIQxx smoothed rates, and the EPIQxx expected rates.
-Each record or row in the text file will correspond to a specification group. - A PROC MEANS (with N, NMISS, MIN, MAX, MEAN, and SUM) of the provider-level summary records that shows statistics for the observed, risk-adjusted and smoothed rates, and statistics for the counts of outcomes that formed the numerators and denominators of the observed rates.
+The text file will contain the OPIQxx observed rates and their TPIQxx and PPIQxx numerator and denominator

+- components, the RPIQxx risk-adjusted rates, the SPIQxx smoothed rates, and the EPIQxx expected rates.
+Each record or row in the text file will correspond to a specification group. - 4.
+A PROC MEANS (with N, NMISS, MIN, MAX, MEAN, and SUM) of the provider-level summary records that shows statistics for the observed, risk-adjusted and smoothed rates, and statistics for the counts of outcomes that formed the numerators and denominators of the observed rates.
 These means will only be generated if the user included a value of 16 for the TYPELVLP parameter of the preceding IQSASP2 program.
-See Table 7 on page 23.

-- 4. A PROC CONTENTS of the output SAS summary dataset is output to hardcopy. - 5.
+See Table 7 on page 23. - 5.
+A PROC CONTENTS of the output SAS summary dataset is output to hardcopy. - 6.
 A PROC PRINT of the output summary dataset is provided at the end of the hardcopy printout.
 This printout may be quite large depending on the number and the types of stratifications that the user requested with the TYPELVLP parameter of the preceding IQSASP2 program.
 See Table 7 on page 23.
-If the user does not wish to generate this printout, then the global "PRINT" parameter in CONTROL_IQI.SAS code should be set to zero.
+If the user does not wish to generate this printout, then the global "PRINT" parameter in CONTROL IQI.SAS code should be set to zero.